DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.md

 second sensor.

-The speed and times will automatically reset after 10 seconds, but you can overide this by clicking the `Start`{.interpreted-text role="guilabel"} button.
+The speed and times will automatically reset after 10 seconds, but you can overide this by clicking the `Start` button.
 Or you can change the delay period.

-To check the speed in the opposite direction, simply reverse the sensor numbers, using the `Swap`{.interpreted-text role="guilabel"} button.
+To check the speed in the opposite direction, simply reverse the sensor numbers, using the `Swap` button.

 The Speedometer will remember the last used sensors and distance between sessions.